visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingHashingAndConsistentHashing.md

 ### What is Hashing

-Hashing is nothing but converting some kind of data be it a String or a Object or so on into an integer with the help of Hash Function.
+Hashing is nothing but converting some kind of data be it a String or a Object to a fixed size value called as HashCode.

 ![image](https://user-images.githubusercontent.com/52998083/223074500-050cc8a9-3fd7-48c5-ae0f-023ea3911a41.png)